Menolas/isi-test/README.md

 ## Description

-this is a testing task for position full-stack developer
+this is a testing task for position full-stack developer the custom WordPress theme is created "isi-test"

-Requires PHP: 5.6
+* Requires PHP: 5.6
-Stable tag: 1.0.0
-License: GNU General Public License v2 or later License URI: LICENSE

-A starter theme called isi-test.

 == Installation ==

-1. In your admin panel, go to Appearance > Themes and click the Add New button.
-2. Click Upload Theme and Choose File, then select the theme's .zip file.
-Click Install Now.
-3. Click Activate to use your new theme right away.
+1. clone this repo to the someWPproject/wp-content/themes on your computer
+2. from admin dashboard in this project create a page "Users", link mas look like someWPproject/users
+4. in file schema.sql the table wich has to be created in bd, also you can create users with sql requests which are in queries.sql file
+5. now you can se the page on the someWPproject/users

 == Frequently Asked Questions ==